forcePanda/Flow-Repo/Screen Components/Picklist Component with Default Value support/README.md

 For more details about the component, refer this blog post: <TODO: Add the blogpost link>

-To use this component, install this unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F000000cfOx
+Use the following link to install this unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F000000cfOx